WordPress page builders are now used by everyone — from website owners to developers and web design agencies.

 We use both of them here at Siteefy and are happy with each one.

-So the decision boils down to the personal preference or if you have any special use case which is offered by either of the page builders.
+So basically the decision boils down to your personal preferences or if you have any special use case which is offered by either of the page builders.